emgperez/android-projects/MadridTourGuide/README.md

 # Tour Guide App

-- Being born in Madrid, I took a list of all the places in Madrid I've been to and made a list of them divided by location (West, East, North, Center)
+- Being born in Madrid, I thought of all the places in Madrid I've been to and made a list of them divided by location (West, East, North, Center)

 # Features